sanjaypsachdev/expensify-app/README.md

 My first React.js project.
 In this project we show a list of expenses.
 The user can view, add, edit and delete expenses.

+## Prerequisites

+The project was built with Node.js version 11.14.0.
+Besides, we also need yarn v1.1.5.2 installed globally.

 ## Getting Started

-Please clone the project and in order to install the required dependencies, run the below command from the root directory :
+In order to install the required dependencies, run the below command from the root directory :

   yarn install

 In order to run, please execute the below command from the root directory, to be able to run it in development mode locally :

   yarn dev-server

 In order to run the tests run the below command :

   yarn test --watch

 In order to build a production artifact for deploying on the server, run the below command :

   yarn build

-### Prerequisites

-The project was built with Node.js version 11.14.0.
-Besides, we also need yarn v1.1.5.2 installed globally.

 ### Installing